Habitat restoration project

 HR project honoured

-In 2008, the habitat restoration project in Ku-ring-gai Flying-fox Reserve was Highly Commended in the GRN’s Search for the “Top 25″ Australasian Ecological Restoration Projects.
-For more information visit: Global Restoration Network.
+Amazing work!
+In 2008, the habitat restoration project in Ku-ring-gai Flying-fox Reserve was Highly Commended in the Global Restoration Network’s search for the “Top 25″ Australasian Ecological Restoration Projects.